amstevenson/machine-learning-aws-playground/README.md

 So far this includes:

-1. A lambda function to convert a pdf to images using the `pdf2images` library and annoying `pdfinfo` binary.
+1. `createImagesFromPdf`: A lambda function to convert a pdf to images using the `pdf2images` library and annoying `pdfinfo` binary.
 The layer contains the requirements/binaries.
+The images are then grayscaled and resized in order for them to be used within a keras model.

 ## Quick Start